walicar/shmup/docs/game_design.md

 A sprite image must be created for every entity that will exist, and every entity may share or have their own sprites for projectile

 - Player
-	- jet_sprite: Sprite
+	- ship.png: Sprite
-	- jet_bullet: Projectile
+	- bullet.png: Projectile
-	- jet_beam: Projectile
+	- laser.png: Projectile
 - Grunt - 100hp, basic unit type that shoots bullets in the direction of the player
-	- grunt_sprite: Sprite
+	- eship.png: Sprite
-	- enemy_bullet: Projectile
+	- enemy_bullet.png: Projectile
 - Snipe - 100hp, shoots bullets that track you
-	- snipe_sprite: Sprite
+	- snipe.png: Sprite
-	- enemy_bullet: Projectile
+	- enemy_bullet.png: Projectile
 - Star - 50hp, shoots in an upside V formation
 - Hose - 75hp, hoses you down with bullets
-	- hose_sprite: Sprite
+	- hose_sprite.png: Sprite
-	- enemy_bullet: Projectile
+	- enemy_bullet.png: Projectile
 - Boss - 800hp, combines snipe, and grunt attacks
-	- boss_sprite: Sprite
+	- boss_sprite.png: Sprite
-	- enemy_bullet: Projectile
+	- enemy_bullet.png: Projectile

 ## Mechanics